AustralianCancerDataNetwork/auscatverse/guidelines/README.md

 ## Peer Review (Pull Request) Checklist

 The reviewer of a pull request should provide feedback on each of the following points.
-When the reviewer is satifified that the submission has met the criteria they will approve the Pull Request.
+When the reviewer is satisfied that the submission has met the criteria they will approve the Pull Request.

 1. **Submission scope:** Check that the submission is of a reasonable size.
 Make sure the submission isn't modifying parts of the code outside the scope of the feature/fix being implemented in this pull request.
 2. **Coding conventions:** Are the agreed upon coding conventions followed in this code?
 3. **Understandability:** Is the code easy to understand?
 Are variables and functions named appropriately?
 Are functions of a reasonable size and performing one task each?
 4. **Maintainability:** Are file paths, server IPs configurable?
-Are constant values decalared at the top of the file (or in a specific contants file)?
+Are constant values decalared at the top of the file (or in a specific constants file)?
 No hardcoded items should exist within the code.
 5. **Documented:** Do Doc Strings exist and are up-to-date?
 Is the code commented appropriately?
 Has accompanying documentation been provided and updated?
 6. **Security:** Are their any potential security issues within this code?
 Have all passwords been removed?
-Are IP adresses etc configurable?
+Are IP addresses etc configurable?
 7. **Functionality:** You don't have to actually run the code yourself, but where possible read over the code and note any potential issues where it may not function as intended.